Student lives on £800 yacht to save on rent

 The only rent he paid was £1 a day to keep his yacht in the harbour.
 That's £365 a year (£366 during a leap year), which is less than just one month's rent (around £550) for the average student.

-He was sharing a flat with his girlfriend, but after they split up he couldn't afford the rent on his own.
-Joe made the decision to save money and live on a boat instead, saving a huge £5,600.
+He was sharing a flat with his girlfriend, but after they split up, he couldn't afford the rent on his own.
+Joe decided to live on a boat instead, saving a huge £5,600.
+He said:

 But when we broke up I would have had to pay around £400 a month by myself.
 So I then came up with a crazy idea to buy a boat to live on.